Luthaf/cifxx/README.md

 where is is used to store atomic coordinates with symmetry in a given space group.

-Pacif does not perform any validation of any sort, or coordinate generation from the symmetry group: this is left to the application.
+Cifxx does not perform any validation of any sort, or coordinate generation from the symmetry group: this is left to the application.

 # Features